Ainsley Rodriguez Shows Off Her ‘Beach Bum’ Workout In A Yellow Bikini

 “Gorgeous bikini bod,” one fan raved, adding three yellow hearts.

 “Love this!!
-I’ve got to try it!” added a second, with a bicep and two pink heart symbols.
+I’ve got to try it!” added a second, with a bicep and two pink heart emoji.

-“Wowza love this one Ainsley,” gushed a third, along with three fire symbols.
+“Wowza love this one Ainsley,” gushed a third, along with three fire emoji.

 “Killer workout!
 Just what I needed!
 Thank you!” concluded a fourth with two hearts.